 Retesting - Placement Testing Center

 For example: A student takes to the placement test on May 1, but is not satisfied with her math results.
 She may take the math test again on or after May 22.
 If she takes the math test again on May 22, she will not be able to take the math test for the third and last time until May 22 of the following year.

-For the English Second Language (ESL) and Chemistry tests, students can only take the test once per Fall or Spring semester.
+For the English Second Language (ESL) and Chemistry tests, students may take the test once per Fall or Spring semester.

 The Retest Policy does not reset for every semester or academic year.
 All test placements are saved as part of the students’ records.

 Be sure to study before taking the test again.
 Most students who take the test again without studying will have the same placement as their first test.
 Review the study guides, sample practice tests, and other helpful online resources.

 For math, concentrate primarily on studying the subjects you were placed into after your first test.
 For example, if you were placed into Math 151 (Algebra 1) focus on studying this topic.
 Study and review higher level math subjects only if you had previously done very well in these subjects in high school.

 For English, be sure to study and review the sample questions so you understand the type of questions asked on the Reading Comprehension and Sentence Skills tests.